okeangel/da_portfolio/README.md

-# A portfolio lies here
+# Portfolio rests here
-The portfolio of my academic work in data analysis.
+Here is a portfolio of my work in data analysis.

 # Directories contain:
-- project file `templates`;
+- `templates` for research projects;
 - `pending` projects;
-- project under `dev`elopment;
+- projects under development;
-- the `portfolio` of finished projects.
+- `portfolio` of finished projects.